conedevelopment/bazar-docs/media.md

 ## The HasMedia trait

-This trait does nothing more, but defining a polymorphic relation between the `Medium` and the target model.
+This trait does nothing more but defining a polymorphic relation between the `Medium` and the target model.

 ```php
 use Bazar\Concerns\HasMedia;